pmary/data-structure-in-javascript/README.md

 Pretty standard across all languages, booleans are `true` and `false`.
 They're often used for conditional statements.

 #### Symbol
-This is new in ECMAScript 6.
+This is new in ECMAScript 6, there is no EcmaScript 5 equivalent.
+A Symbol is a primitive data type whose instances are unique and immutable.
+In some programming languages they are also called atoms.
+With Reflect, and Proxy, Symbol is one of the three new APIs that allow us to do metaprogramming.

 #### Null